 Liu Jianchao is the head of the Chinese Communist Party's International Department, which builds ties with foreign political parties.
 He was widely tipped as the next foreign minister.
 A fluent English-speaker who studied at Oxford University, he avoided the aggressive "wolf-warrior" style of diplomacy once voguish among Chinese diplomats.
 Days before his disappearance he said: "It is unimaginable that China and the United States would engage in armed conflict."

-Liu's last public activity was on July 30th 2025, when he visited a senior politician in Algiers.
-He had more than 30 meetings in August 2024, a typically busy month.
-On August 10th the Wall Street Journal reported that he had been detained for questioning; Reuters confirmed the report, citing five people familiar with the matter.
-The reason for his detention was unknown.
-One of his deputies, Sun Haiyan, was also questioned but reappeared at an event on August 15th.
+Mr Liu's last public activity was on July 30th 2025, when he visited a senior politician in Algiers.
+On August 10th the Wall Street Journal reported that he had been detained for questioning; Reuters confirmed the report.
+The reason was unknown.
+One of his deputies, Sun Haiyan, was also questioned but later reappeared.

-If Liu fails to re-emerge, it would mark another purge at the top of China's foreign-policy establishment, following the disappearance of former foreign minister Qin Gang in June 2023.
+If Mr Liu fails to re-emerge, it would mark another purge at the top of China's foreign-policy establishment, following the disappearance of former foreign minister Qin Gang in 2023.